• Skip to primary navigation

 Variations

-• You can skip urad dal flour and replace it with 1 tbsp fried gram dal flour itself but urad dal flour gives nice flavour to the thattai.
+• You can skip urad dal flour and replace it with 1 tablespoon fried gram dal flour itself but urad dal flour gives nice flavour to the thattai.

 • Instead of red chilli powder you can add red chilli flakes too.

-• You can also add 1 tbsp roasted peanuts as in shops.
+• You can also add 1 tablespoon roasted peanuts as in shops.

 • You can even add grated coconut.